Aaqibb3/Alined/privacy.md

 - Nutrition entries and meal types
 - Day notes and reflections
 - App preferences and organization settings
+- Spending spaces or profiles in Alined Expenses

 This information is used only to provide the app’s features on your device.